cloudmesh/cloudmesh-robot/README.md

 On OSX we will be using homebrew and pyenv to leverage existing libraries and to allow the use of a user managed Python environment.

+#### XCode

+OSX provides a number of useful extensions for developers with *xcode*.
+Please install it with

+	xcode-select --install

 #### Homebrew

 Homebrew is a program and package manager that makes it easy to uninstall